leoluopy/GroupFacePytorch/README.md

 # GroupFacePytorch
-none official  pytorch implementation of CVPR2020 GroupFace
+Pytorch implementation of CVPR2020 GroupFace , Any issue or star will be appreciated.

 > This repository give you a easy way to quick look through the all training process of Group Face